When Normality Tests Detect Equilibrium Distributions of Finite N-Body Systems: Introduction

 \section{Introduction}

 The Gaussian (Maxwell--Boltzmann) distribution is often invoked as a universal equilibrium state, its dominance justified by the central limit theorem and by kinetic arguments.
-When the number of degrees of freedom is \emph{finite}, however, the assumptions behind these asymptotic results break down: the exact most-probable distributions become markedly non-Gaussian, although they still converge smoothly to Gaussian form as $N\!\rightarrow\!\infty$ \citep{shim2020entropy, shim2021minimal}.
-Such finite-$N$ effects are not an academic curiosity; they appear in diverse contexts ranging from rarefied-gas flows to socioeconomic models \citep{Tsallis1988,Tsallis2009,Cho2002,Plastino1993,Plastino1994,TsallisStariolo1996,TsallisBemskiMendes1999,WeinsteinLloydTsallis2002,LiuGoree2008,WaltonRafelski2000,IonIon2001,Upadhyaya2001,Lutz2003,ReynoldsVeneziani2004,Reis2006,Beck2000,Borland2002,AusloosPetroni2007}.
+When the number of degrees of freedom is \emph{finite}, however, the assumptions behind these asymptotic results break down: the exact most-probable distributions become markedly non-Gaussian, although they still converge smoothly to the Gaussian form as $N\!\rightarrow\!\infty$ \cite{shim2020entropy, shim2021minimal}.
+Such finite-$N$ effects are not an academic curiosity; they appear in diverse contexts ranging from rarefied-gas flows to socioeconomic models \cite{Tsallis1988,Tsallis2009,Cho2002,Plastino1993,Plastino1994,TsallisStariolo1996,TsallisBemskiMendes1999,WeinsteinLloydTsallis2002,LiuGoree2008,WaltonRafelski2000,IonIon2001,Upadhyaya2001,Lutz2003,ReynoldsVeneziani2004,Reis2006,Beck2000,Borland2002,AusloosPetroni2007}.

+In this work we ask when finite‐size deviations become statistically indistinguishable from a Gaussian as \(N\) grows, using standard normality tests as the diagnostic tool.
+By charting the statistical power of these tests on a grid of particle numbers \(N\) and sample sizes \(n\), we provide an \emph{experimental reference map} that helps researchers choose an adequate sample size and interpret the resulting $p$-values.
+Because normality tests compare the data directly with a fixed Gaussian benchmark, this approach sidesteps the density-estimation step required by information-theoretic measures.

-The Havrda--Charvát entropy \citep{Havrda1967} gives a direct link between system size and non-Gaussianity.
-For an ideal-gas–like $N$-body system in $D$ dimensions, maximizing this entropy under fixed energy leads to the compact-support density \citep{shim2020entropy}
+The Havrda--Charv\'at entropy \cite{Havrda1967} provides a link between the particle number \(N\) of a system and the equilibrium state's departure from Gaussianity.
+For an ideal-gas ensemble of \(N\) identical particles in \(D\) spatial dimensions, maximising this entropy subject to a fixed total kinetic energy yields the compact-support equilibrium density \cite{shim2020entropy}